SkyShadowHero/SkyShadowHero-Space-Themed-Website/README.md

 # SkyShadowHero-Space-Themed-Website
 The personal Website of SkyShadowHero.
-You can use it or learn from this repo for free.
+You can use it or learn from this repo under the license.
 ## Demo
 My Website: [Link](https://www.skyshadow.fun)
 Screenshot: